Les Kiss: Rugby league

-Representative career

 Les Kiss was originally from Bundaberg in Queensland, and played his first senior football with the Fortitude Valley Diehards club in the Brisbane Rugby League competition in 1985.
 He first gained selection for The Maroons in Game 2 of the 1986 State of Origin series at the Sydney Cricket Ground.
 Playing on the wing, Kiss scored a try on debut in a losing side (NSW won the 1986 series 3–0) and he scored another in Game 3 at Lang Park.

 Benefiting from an injury to fellow Queenslander Dale Shearer, Kiss was then selected to play for Australia in the second test against New Zealand at the Cricket Ground and retained his spot for the final game in Brisbane.

-Kiss' good form continued for the Bears and he was an easy selection for the 1986 Kangaroo Tour.
+Kiss's good form continued for the Bears and he was an obvious selection for the 1986 Kangaroo Tour.
 Before the actual tour got underway in England, the Australians played a test against Papua New Guinea in Port Moresby.
 There Kiss scored his only two test tries in a 62–12 win.
-He was then selected for the first Ashes test against Great Britain at Old Trafford with the Aussie's winning 38-16 before an injury in a tour match against Halifax in the game following the first test put an end to his tour.
-His place in the test side was taken by speed Manly-Warringah outside back Dale Shearer whose own form earned him a recall to the side (ironically it had been an injury to Shearer while playing for Manly after the first test against NZ earlier in the year which had seen Kiss called into the side).
+He was then selected for the first Ashes test against Great Britain at Old Trafford with the Aussies winning 38-16 before an injury in a tour match against Halifax in the game following the first test put an end to his tour.
+His place in the test side was taken by speedy Manly-Warringah outside back Dale Shearer whose own form earned him a recall to the side (ironically it had been an injury to Shearer while playing for Manly after the first test against NZ earlier in the year which had seen Kiss called into the side).
 Kiss' injury restricted him to just 4 games on the Kangaroo Tour with his only try coming in the Kangaroos 26–18 win against Wigan at Central Park in the opening game of the tour.
 The 1986 Kangaroos would emulate the undefeated 1982 Kangaroo tour, with the 1986 squad earning themselves the nickname "The Unbeatables".

 Les Kiss then had a wait of four years before he tasted representative football again.
 He was selected for games 1 and 2 of the 1990 Origin series.
 Queensland lost both games and Kiss was one of the players dropped for Game 3 (replaced by Willie Carne).
 In what turned out to be a brief representative career, Les Kiss played in 4 games for Queensland (all losses) and 4 games for Australia (all wins) scoring a total of 3 Origin and 2 Test tries.

 In 2008, rugby league in Australia's centenary year, Kiss was named on the wing of the Bundaberg Rugby League's team of the century.

-Coaching career

 Kiss worked as an assistant rugby league coach for the London Broncos Super League club and then as joint head coach with former North Sydney teammate Tony Rea.